-The VTE measure set was approved as a core measure set for use in the Joint Commission’s ORYX program, and available for selection by hospitals to meet their four core measure set accreditation requirement effective May 1, 2009.
+The VTE measure set was approved as a core measure set for use in the Joint Commission’s ORYX program, and available for selection by hospitals to meet their core measure set accreditation requirement (currently six measure sets) effective May 1, 2009.

 The VTE measures can be found in the Specifications Manual for National Hospital Inpatient Quality Measures.
 Submit your questions about VTE measure specifications to the Performance Measurement Network Q&A Forum.

 |Set Measure ID

 ||Measure Short Name

 ||Intensive Care Unit Venous Thromboembolism Prophylaxis